-Since establishing the region's first baccalaureate degree in nursing in 1942, the D'Youville School of Nursing has been a leader in nursing education.
+Since establishing the region's first baccalaureate degree in nursing in 1942, D'Youville's Patricia H. Garman School of Nursing has been a leader in nursing education.

 A Message from the Dean

 Welcome to the Patricia H. Garman School of Nursing, and thank you for visiting our web page.
 Our School of Nursing educates nurses, nurse practitioners, nurse educators, and nurse leaders who make a difference in healthcare settings in the region and worldwide.
 You will find D’Youville graduates managing complex care of patients at the bedside, educating the next generation of nurses in the classroom, leading change in healthcare systems, practicing independently as nurse practitioners, and generating new knowledge through nursing research.

 All of us at D’Youville welcome you to learn more about our School and the noble, rewarding nursing profession.
 D’Youville’s nursing faculty members are first and foremost expert nurses dedicated to teaching and mentoring our students.
 These amazing nurses are eager to share their professional knowledge and expertise with our students and create an engaging learning environment where students can flourish and reach their goals.

 I hope you will explore our extensive portfolio of Nursing programs, from the Bachelor of Science in Nursing degree to the Master of Science degree in nursing and the Doctor of Nursing Practice degree.
 D’Youville will take you from your first nursing degree to the highest practice doctoral degree.
 Each of our degrees and post-master’s certificates is accredited through the Commission on Collegiate Nursing Education through 2027.